 PHP is the most widely used backend for most applications.
 Recently PHP 8.0 was launched with many new features.
 However, if your application is still on PHP 7.0 or an earlier version, there are a few steps you can take to help harden your PHP to achieve better security.
 This article shows you steps to configure PHP settings to decrease security issues with PHP 7 and below.

 To check the PHP version, follow these steps:

-In the SOFTWARE section of the cPanel home screen, click Select PHP Version:
+If you are using the Paper Lantern theme, in the SOFTWARE section of the cPanel home page, click Select PHP Version:

 cPanel displays the current PHP version.
 A2Hosting supports several PHP versions, starting at 4.4 to 8.0:

 To help harden PHP for better security, follow the steps below to update the recommended PHP settings: